 We greet you at the meeting point

 Phone: +43 660 552 2466 | Email: email@example.com

 Obviously yes, at least half of the group always consists of beginners.
 We have found perfect conditions for beginners each year, and with the help of the professional instructors, you will be able to learn the basics very effectively.

 During the daytime it’s sunny, around 28-35°C, during the night it’s around 28 °C. The water is 28 °C. Board short, bikini, lycra (UV and rash protection) surf shirt is needed.
 We recommend to bring reef boots.
-Don’t forget the suncream and your hat at home!
+Don’t forget the ocean-friendly suncream and your hat at home!

 A GoBeyond tour guide and professional local instructors with many years of experience.